eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   City
 -   Add a timer for breaks
     -   Steal the clock from THCM
--   Exercise should automatically stop when all students are done (or they indicated "LATER")
+-   Exercise should automatically stop when all attendees are done (or they indicated "LATER")
 -   Let the instructor connect via phone/tablet
     -   Salesforce App
     -   Needs to activate an exercise
 -   Make a option to call attendance
 -   Exceeding plaform events on large data changes.
-    -   25 Students, 20 Exercises, 20 classes will exceed the daily limits
+    -   25 Attendees, 20 Exercises, 20 classes will exceed the daily limits
     -   Do not use PE to change the status of the exercise, do a callout instead or call the Socket.io directly
 -   Think of addiing Socket.io rooms for the deliveryId
 -   QR code is not being shown consistently